ROV TRAINING

 No prior experience is required.

-ROV Systems to be Deployed for Training
+ROV Systems for the Training

-• Seaeye Falcon DR
+• Seaeye Falcon DR ROV

 • Deep Trekker Revolution ROV

-• Videoray PRO5
+• Videoray PRO5 ROV

-• Videoray Defender
+• Videoray Defender ROV

 Course highlights